-All affairs of the corporation are managed by a board of directors elected by the shareholders (residents) from among the membership.
-Professional real estate management is usually retained to oversee day to day operations, but all financial and strategic decisions are made by the board with guidance from resident committees.
+All affairs of the corporation are managed by a board of directors elected by the shareholders (members) from among the membership.
+Professional real estate management is usually retained to oversee day to day operations, but all financial and strategic decisions are made by the board with guidance from member committees.

 The board of directors typically elects its own officers, such as a president, vice-president and so on.
 The board may then establish standing committees from among the shareholders to make recommendations to the full board.
 Standing committees typically include finance, property, marketing, and policy.

 There are two types of housing cooperatives; market rate and limited equity.
 In a market rate co-op, the share price floats on the open market…share- holders may sell at whatever price the market will bear.
 In a limited equity co-op, the share price is secure.
 The value appreciates at a fixed rate.
 The purchase price of a comparable limited equity co-op is typically much lower than a market rate co-op.
 The limited equity concept maintains affordability thus facilitating a timelier resale.

 When summarizing the advantages of senior cooperative living, advocates usually speak of an affordable, convenient, independent life-style free of the responsibility and expense of home ownership.
 The three pillars of that lifestyle are: